tsafavi/codex/README.md

 jupyter notebook
 ```
 You should now be able to open the ```Explore CoDEx.ipynb``` notebook in your browser, which provides a glimpse into how the datasets are structured and what kinds of information you can obtain from each dataset.
+We provide a simple data-loading API in ```codex.py``` that makes loading different data aspects, like descriptions, extracts, dataset splits, etc. straightforward.

 ## <a id="data">Data</a>

 ### <a id="triples">Triples</a>

-The dataset statistics are as follows:
+The statistics for each CoDEx dataset are as follows:

 |          | Entities | Relations | Train   | Valid (+) | Test (+) | Valid (-) | Test (-) | Total triples |
 |----------|---------:|----------:|--------:|----------:|---------:|----------:|---------:|--------------:|